This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Key differences between deskbird and Envoy

 deskbird and Envoy are both workplace management platforms, but they solve different problems.
-Envoy started as a visitor management tool and has expanded into desk and room booking. deskbird was built from day one for hybrid work teams: desk booking, room scheduling, attendance planning, analytics, and workplace operations in one connected system.
+Envoy started as a visitor management tool and has expanded into desk and room booking, priced as a separate add-on module. deskbird was built from day one for hybrid work teams: desk booking, room scheduling, attendance planning, analytics, and workplace operations in one connected system, one price.

 The clearest signal of which fits your needs: if your main challenge is managing who comes through the lobby, Envoy is strong.
-If your challenge is helping employees coordinate hybrid days, enforcing attendance policies, and giving workplace leaders reliable data to reduce real estate costs, deskbird is the better fit.
+If your challenge is helping employees coordinate hybrid days, managing attendance targets, and giving workplace leaders reliable data to reduce real estate costs, deskbird is the better fit.

 Key differences:

 • Workplace operations: deskbird includes Workplace Ticketing for facility issue tracking.
-Envoy has a basic issue reporting feature but no dedicated operations layer.
+Envoy has a basic delivery and issue log but no dedicated operations layer.

-• Hybrid attendance management: deskbird supports attendance rules, manager approvals, and office-day targets.
+• Attendance management: deskbird supports attendance rules, manager approvals, and office-day targets.

 deskbird vs Envoy: an overview